sass/sass/spec/js-api/compile.d.ts.md

 ### `compileString`

 Compiles the Sass `source`:

+* If any item in `options.importers` is an instance of the `NodePackageImporter`
+  class:

+  * If no filesystem is available, throw an error.

+    > This primarily refers to a browser environment, but applies to other
+    > sandboxed JavaScript environments as well.

+  * Let `entryPointDirectory` be the class's `entryPointDirectory` value if set, resolved relative to the current working directory, and otherwise the parent directory of `require.main.filename`.
+If `entryPointDirectory` is not passed and `require.main.filename` is not available, throw an error.

+  * Let `pkgImporter` be a [Node Package Importer] with an associated `entryPointURL` of the absolute file URL for`entryPointDirectory`.

+  * Replace the item with `pkgImporter` in a copy of `options.importers`.

 * If `options.importer` or any object in `options.importers` has both `findFileUrl` and `canonicalize` fields, throw an error.